DeryaOkulda2012/surfs_up/README.md

 !["June_Precip_Stats"](06_June_Precip_Stats.png)
 !["December_Precip_Stats"](12_December_Precip_Stats.png)

-It is clear that there are seasonal differences of rainfall between months.
-Also worth to note that 3rd quartile stats of both months show similarity of .12 and .15 inches.
-So in summary of the 2 months, most rainfall amount are similar, but on extreme days there are notable differences in the amount of rain as well.

-## Summary

-By looking at the results, opening a surf shop seems like a smart investment.
-The average temperature in two extreme months of the year (June and December) seem similar.
-For most months of the year, the temperature will be good for surfing and thus, for a surf shop.

-To dive a little deeper, we looked at the percipitation levels through the two months as well.
-The major takeaways from this analysis are:

 - The average percipitation is 0.136 inches per day in June
 - The average percipitation is 0.217 inches per day in December